 Test Renewal with Dry Run

-Regardless of which renewal method you use, test that renewal works correctly by performing a dry run.
-This simulates the renewal process without making changes to your certificates:
+Regardless of which renewal method you use, always test that renewal works correctly by performing a dry run.
+This approach simulates the renewal process without making changes to your certificates:

 sudo certbot renew --dry-run

-You should see output confirming the simulation succeeded.
-If your certificate is already valid and not due for renewal, Certbot will simulate the renewal process without making changes:
+If successful, you should see output confirming the simulation succeeded.
+When your certificate is already valid and not due for renewal, Certbot will simulate the renewal process without making changes:

 If there are errors during the dry run, the output will display them clearly.
 Common issues include DNS resolution failures or firewall blocks.
 Address any errors before proceeding to automatic scheduling.